zoraviel/CSS-assignment-3/README.md

 Remember to work only inside your *gh-pages* branch.
 You will edit the existing files *index.html* and *main.css*.
 Only those.
 Nothing else.

+Please follow the steps IN ORDER, and do one part at a time.

 ### Part 1: Font families and Google fonts

 Before you begin, be sure to read Robbins chapter 12 and watch the video about [choosing Google fonts](https://www.youtube.com/watch?v=1S3ga5Or5ec).